A guide to the cost of re-creating an item of jewellery.

 Adding coloured gemstones to brand-new ring designs

-Unique coloured gemstones added to new ring designs.
-From left to right: Aquamarine, Tanzanite, Opal, Fire Opal and Purple Spinel
+Unique coloured gemstones have been added to new ring designs.
+From left to right: Aquamarine, Tanzanite, Opal, Fire Opal and Purple Spinel.

 So why use old Gold or Platinum?

 There is a very good reason for reusing old Gold or Platinum rather than offsetting the cost of the ring by selling the metal as part of the process.
 This reason is sentimental.
-If you have an heirloom ring or an item of intense sentimental value, this can be transformed into a new item.
+If you have an heirloom ring or an item of intense sentimental value, you can transform it into a new item.

 Refashioning your engagement ring with a bigger diamond